-Value CSO LTCP Measure Asset Protection Eliminating or reducing basement back-ups and/or surface flooding For sewer separation projects, the recurrence of surface flooding and basement backups will be reduced as the stormwater flow will be removed from the combined sewer system.
+VALUE LTCP MEASURE Asset Protection Eliminating or reducing basement back-ups and/or surface flooding For sewer separation projects, the recurrence of surface flooding and basement backups will be reduced as the stormwater flow will be removed from the combined sewer system.
 Non-Renewable Energy Consumption Use of eco-friendly solutions is maximized through the Green Infrastructure Program.
 Use of Natural Systems The Green Infrastructure Program will address the use of natural systems.
 Multiple Use Facilities Eco-friendly solutions will primarily focus on adding green space where none or little exists.
 Examples include covered concrete tanks where the cover can be green space; unless an existing facility exists that must be restored to original use.
 Source Control of sub- watershed pollutant loads The Green Infrastructure Program will reduce stormwater runoff from impervious surfaces through various technologies such as green roofs, bioswales, etc. Eco-Friendly Solutions Non -Obtrusive Construction Techniques Neighborhood impacts resulting from construction of final recommended projects on traffic, noise and dust were considered and will be minimized, working with neighborhood associations Consistent Land Use Project features will be consistent with the area.
 Effort will be made to restore the top surface area of covered storage basins to be consistent with the area or replaced with community amenities.
 Impermeable Surfaces The Green Infrastructure Program will include permeable pavement or other means to reduce imperviousness.
-For covered storage basins, an improved use on top of the ba will be pursued.
+For covered storage basins, an improved us on top of the basin will be pursued.
 Leadership in Energy and Environmental Design (LEED) Performance LEED standards are applicable to alternatives that include above ground building structures.
 Opportunities for LEED certification in treatment plant and storage basin projects will be sought.
-Aquatic and Terrestrial Habitat Protection Final CSO LTCP projects will have minimal affect on both aquatic and terrestrial habitat through changes in base flow, peak flow, water quality, tree cover, channel shape, and characteristics, etc. Aesthetics - Solids and Floatables (S&F) Most Final CSO LTCP projects will have some form of enhanced S&F control.
-Improvements in current capture rates can be expected with screening or other advanced treatment options n Aesthetics - Odor and Air Emissions Odors and air emissions were estimated and addressed as part of the project development.
+Aquatic and Terrestrial Habitat Protection Final LTCP projects will have minimal effect on both aquatic and terrestrial habitat through changes in base flow, peak flow, water quality, tree cover, channel shape, and characteristics, etc. Aesthetics - Solids and Floatables (S&F) Most Final LTCP projects will have some form of enhanced S&F control.
+Improvements in current capture rates can be expected with screening or other advanced treatment options Aesthetics - Odor and Air Emissions Odors and air emissions were estimated and addressed as part of the project development.
 No increase in nuisance odors.
 Environmental Enhancements Dissolved Oxygen Impacts Dissolved oxygen deficiencies (less than 2 mg/l) in Beargrass Creek will improve marginally.
-The Final CSO LTCP will have no effect on dissolved oxygen levels in the Ohio River.
-Downstream Impacts The Final CSO LTCP measures are calculated to reduce pollutant and bacteria loads, resulting in improved downstream water quality.
+The Final LTCP will have no effect on dissolved oxygen levels in the Ohio River.
+Downstream Impacts The Final LTCP measures are calculated to reduce pollutant and bacteria loads, resulting in improved downstream water quality.
 Stream Flow Impacts (Peak Flows) High peak flows within Beargrass Creek will be lowered as a portion of the flow during rain events will be stored in basins.
 Stream Flow Impacts (DWF only) No project affects dry weather stream flow conditions.
-Public Health Potential for Human Contact with Suspected Disease- Causing Organisms Fecal coliform bacteria counts are predicted to be decreased in Beargrass Creek and the Ohio River, and the number of overflow events that create the potential for human contact with raw sewage will be greatly reduced Regulatory Performance Untreated CSO AAOV and Frequency Exceeded the criteria established within the EPA CSO Guidance of 85% capture of volume, to an increase in percent capture and treatment of volume by 96% system-wide Reductions of CSS overflow occurrences from approximately 5,476 in 1993, to 2,246 in 2008 and to 91 upon completion of the Final CSO LTCP.
-All values calculated applying the 2001-year rainfall data.
+Public Health Potential for Human Contact with Suspected Disease- Causing Organisms Fecal coliform bacteria counts are predicted to be decreased in Beargrass Creek and the Ohio River, and the number of overflow events that create the potential for human contact with raw sewage will be greatly reduced